 Classes & events

-This class is part of the Gemology Program at Santiago Canyon College.
-The course covers the introduction to the history, appreciation, identification and evaluation of natural and cultured pearls.
-An overview of the world pearl industry and famous pearls.
-Pearl identification and grading techniques covering the physical and optical properties for judging the luster surface, shape, color and size of various types of pearls.
+• Pearl identification & grading techniques covering the physical and optical properties for judging the luster surface, shape, color and size of various types of pearls.

 • Identify and grade pearls as to size, origin, hue, saturation and origin for insurance and wholesale and retail markets.